Topherchriss/A-Z/README.md

 3. Performing Transactions:

-    Use the provided entry fields to input, account number, amount, budget category name, budget limit, threshold, and PIN for transactions diffrent transactions require diffrent inputs but all transactions require the customer ID(PIN).
+    Use the provided entry fields to input, the account number, amount, budget category name, budget limit, threshold, and PIN for transactions Different transactions require different inputs but ALL transactions require the customer ID(PIN).
-    Buttons are available "Deposit", "Withdraw", "Transactions(The trasnaction history)", "Create Account(The create account window)", "Select Customer(The MUST press button with valid account number before performing any actions)", "Set Budget(Button to set aa specific budget limit)", "Budget Limit(Button to check the bdget limit of a given budget category)","Spend Budget(Button to spend from a given budget category)", "Check Balance", "Set Threshold(Button to set a threshold for the active account)", "Clear Data(Button to clear data)", "Calculate(Button to open calcultor window)", "Budget Categories(Button to view all of your budget categories and their limits)", "Exit A-Z(Button to safley exit the App)".
+    Buttons are available "Deposit", "Withdraw", "Transactions(The transaction history)", "Create Account(The create account window)", "Select Customer(The MUST press button with a valid account number before performing any actions)", "Set Budget(Button to set a specific budget limit)", "Budget Limit(Button to check the budget limit of a given budget category)", "Spend Budget(Button to spend from a given budget category)", "Check Balance", "Set Threshold(Button to set a threshold for the active account)", "Clear Data(Button to clear data)", "Calculate(Button to open calculator window)", "Budget Categories(Button to view all of your budget categories and their limits)", "Exit A-Z(Button to safely exit the App)".

 4. Budget Management

 ### Setting a Budget

 Users can set spending limits for different categories.
 When setting a budget, users need to provide the customer ID, the desired budget limit, and the category for which the budget is being set.
-The application does a series of validations before proceeding to setting the budget.
+The application does a series of validations before proceeding to set the budget.

 ### Viewing Budget Categories